sveltejs/discord-bot/README.md

 # Config

--   The bots main config is located `src/config.ts`, by default it will have the Svelte Discord & Testing configuartions.
+-   The bots main config is located at [src/config.ts](src/config.ts), by default it will have the Svelte Discord & Testing configurations.

--   All secrets should be in a `.env` file, the template/example one can be found in .env.example
+-   All secrets should be in a `.env` file, the template/example can be found [here](./.env.example).

 # Contributing

-All contributing is welcome, please try and make a issue first since most new features might warrant a discussion beforehand.
-Bug fixes probably won't need a issue and direct pull requests are ok
+All contributions are welcome, please try and make an issue first since most new features might warrant a discussion beforehand.
+Bug fixes probably won't need an issue and direct pull requests are ok for them.

 # Deploying

-The bot is able to be ran in any Node 16+ environment.
-It's built with typescript so you first build the bot then run it:
+The bot can be ran in any Node 16+ environment.
+It's written in typescript so you have to build it before running it:

 ```sh
 pnpm build